dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 (Boats aren't the best vessels for Dia-Logos, however.
 Not everyone is seaworthy.)

-As I am typing these lines the eighth cohort, [SEC-08], is in full swing.
+As I am typing these lines, the eighth cohort, [SEC-08], is in full swing.
 We are blessed to have exceptional people participate once again: returning alumni like [hzrd149], [Sandwich], [gzuuus], [Shadrach], [gsovereignty], [Johnathan], [Yo], [Arjen], [Paul], and many more.
 And new participants, like [Whisperhash] and